awsdocs/aws-doc-sdk-examples/python/README.md

 python -m pip install -r requirements.txt
 ```

-This installs all of the packages listed in the `requirements.txt` file in the current
+This installs all the packages listed in the `requirements.txt` file in the current
 folder.

 ### Run the code